-In accordance with your instructions we have undertaken valuations of the various freehold and leasehold property interests as at 31st December 2012 (the "valuation date") either held directly by Unibail-Rodamco (the "Company") or held in a Joint Venture where the Company holds a share, as referred to in our valuation reports for each individual property.
+In accordance with your instructions we have undertaken valuations of the various freehold and leasehold property interests as at December 31, 2014 (the "valuation date") either held directly by Unibail-Rodamco (the "Company") or held in a Joint Venture where the Company holds a share, as referred to in our valuation reports for each individual property.
 This Overview letter has been prepared for inclusion in the Company's accounts.

-The valuations have been undertaken by our local valuation teams in each relevant country and have been reviewed by the Pan European Valuation teams of all three valuation firms.
-In arriving at an opinion of Fair Value for each property we have taken into consideration European wide investment transaction activity and not solely any investment activity in the domestic market.
+The valuations have been undertaken by our local valuation teams in each relevant country and have been reviewed by the Pan European Valuation teams of all four valuation firms.
+In arriving at an opinion of Fair Value (as defined in IFRS 13) for each property we have taken into consideration European wide investment transaction activity and not solely any investment activity in the domestic market.